Spring Move In

 FOR SECURITY PURPOSES, YOU MAY NOT WEAR OTHER SHIRTS WHILE VOLUNTEERING.
 While we understand why groups prefer to wear their own t-shirts, please understand that this is not an option if you wish to volunteer.
 Also, groups may not personalize the official volunteer t-shirts.
-Groups may wear hats or buttons (that the groups provide themselves) identifying their group affiliation.
+Groups may wear hats or buttons (that the groups provide themselves) identifying their group affiliation, if they wish.

 In addition to the volunteer t-shirt, we recommend volunteers wear pants/skirts/shorts, comfortable shoes, sunblock, a hat and sunglasses.

-We welcome on-the-spot volunteers but cannot guarantee volunteer t-shirts.
+We welcome on-the-spot volunteers but cannot guarantee shift availability or volunteer t-shirts.
 We hand out remaining shirts on a first-come, first-served basis.

 Where do I park for my shift?